… updated on Monday, May 11, 2026 17:58 +0200

 - Install netlab

-- Build Vagrant boxes for the networking devices you want to test
+- Build Vagrant boxes and containers for the networking devices you want to test

 - Download the measuring script into an empty directory and execute